Foreword

 As a result of this extensive international work, UKRO is now working alongside the World Health Organisation (WHO) and the European based Global Road Safety Partnership where it provides advice and guidance to various aspects of technical rescue.

-The financial climate cannot be overlooked though, particularly as UKRO exists through the efforts of volunteers and the support of UK fire and rescue services and of course our sponsors from the rescue industry.
+The financial climate cannot be overlooked though, particularly as UKRO exists through the efforts of volunteers and the support of UK fire and rescue services and of course our sponsors from industry.
 That is why it is vital the organisation works towards creating a viable and sustainable financial future so that it can continue its valuable contribution to improving rescue standards.